iluvjava/Maths/Notebook 2.0/AMATH 503/Common PDEs B.C Catalogs.md

 u_s(x, t) = \frac{T_2 - T_1}{L}x + T_1
 $$

-And this is the homogenous solution of the system, it will set $\partial_t$ into zero.
+And this is the homogeneous solution of the system, it will set $\partial_t$ into zero.

 And it's not hard to see that the solution is a decomposition of 2 functions: